Do you remember the day you became a traveler?

 Without warning, the earth fell away.
 Not the ground.
 The planet.
 All below was perfect, infinite blackness.
 No shapes, no color, no bottom.
 Stars above, nothing below.
 Nothing.
 The Sunset Limited was racing over empty air.

-Even at 6, I knew what gravity was, even if I couldn’t spell it.
+I knew what gravity was, even if I couldn’t spell it yet.
 But gravity seemed to mean nothing here.
 How long could we keep this up before the abyss swallowed us whole?

 I look around around the inside the car.
 Every soul was asleep.
 I had impending oblivion all to myself.
 At first, I prayed it would end.
 Then, overwhelmed by the sheer wonder of it all, I prayed that it wouldn’t.